kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru.md

 ### ![Firebase](/icons/firebase.png) Firebase
 - Uses Firebase for hosting, auth, photo storage, and cloud functions.
 - Cloud functions are used to create image thumbnails, and to compress DB entries into a single read on page load.
-- Firebase was chosen for fantastic dev usability, and low cost, and Google Cloud Platform integration.
+- Firebase was chosen for fantastic dev usability, low cost, and full [GCP](https://cloud.google.com/) integration.

 ### ![React](/icons/react.png) React
 - All code is run client side which simplifies deployment.
-I simply need to host the static files which negates to need to manage a traditional server/DB setup.
+I simply host the static files which negates to need to manage a traditional server/DB setup.
-- Allows for a component based design which is allows for complicated, yet maintainable single page applications.
+- Allows for a component based design which allows for complicated, yet maintainable single page applications.
-- React and NPM have an amazing and diverse ecosystem which allows for fast development.
+- The diverse React and NPM ecosystem allow me to develop more, faster.

 ### ![Redux](/icons/redux.png) Redux
 - Redux is used to manage a centralised application state.